QECO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing: Performance Evaluation

-We first evaluate the number of completed tasks when comparing our proposed QOCO algorithm with the other four schemes.
-As illustrated in Fig.~\ref{chart1} (a), the QOCO algorithm consistently outperforms the benchmark methods when we vary the task arrival rate.
-At a lower task arrival rate (i.e., 50), most of the methods demonstrate equal proficiency in completing tasks.
-However, as the task arrival rate increases, the efficiency of QOCO becomes more evident.
-Specifically, when the task arrival rate increases to 250, our algorithm can increase the number of completed tasks by 73\% and 47\% compared to RD and PGOA, respectively.
-Similarly, in Fig.~\ref{chart1} (b), as the number of MDs increases, QOCO shows significant improvements in the number of completed tasks compared to other methods, especially when faced with a large number of MDs.
-When there are 110 MDs, our proposed algorithm can effectively increase the number of completed tasks by at least 34\% comparing with other methods.
-This achievement is attributed to the QOCO's ability to effectively handle unknown workloads and prevent congestion at the ENs.
+We first evaluate the number of completed tasks when comparing our proposed QECO algorithm with the other four schemes.
+As illustrated in Fig.~\ref{chart1}(a), the QECO algorithm consistently outperforms the benchmark methods when we vary the task arrival rate.
+At a lower task arrival rate (i.e., 50), most of the methods demonstrate similar proficiency in completing tasks.
+However, as the task arrival rate increases, the efficiency of QECO becomes more evident.
+Specifically, when the task arrival rate increases to 250, our algorithm can increase the number of completed tasks by 72.1\%, 46.8\%, and 28.6\% compared to RD, PGOA, and DCDRL, respectively.
+Similarly, in Fig.~\ref{chart1}(b), as the number of MDs increases, QECO shows significant improvements in the number of completed tasks compared to other methods, especially when faced with a large number of MDs.
+When there are 110 MDs, our proposed algorithm can effectively increase the number of completed tasks by at least 22.8\% comparing to other methods.
+This achievement is attributed to the QECO's ability to effectively handle unknown workloads and prevent congestion at the ENs.

-Figs.~\ref{chart2} (a) and ~\ref{chart2} (b) illustrate the overall energy consumption for different values of task arrival rate and the number of MDs, respectively.
+Figs.~\ref{chart2}(a) and~\ref{chart2}(b) illustrate the overall energy consumption for different values of task arrival rate and the number of MDs, respectively.
 At the lower task arrival rate, the total energy consumption of all methods is close to each other.
 The total energy consumption increases when we have a higher task arrival rate.
-As can be observed from Fig.~\ref{chart2} (a), at task arrival rate 450, QOCO effectively reduces overall energy consumption by 18\% and 15\% compared to RD and PGOA, respectively, as it takes into account the battery level of the MD in its decision-making process.
+As can be observed from Fig.~\ref{chart2}(a), at task arrival rate 450, QECO effectively reduces overall energy consumption by 18.6\%, 15.5\%, and 13.9\% compared to RD, PGOA, and DCDRL, respectively, as it takes into account the energy level of the MD in its decision-making process.
 However, it consumes more energy compared to LC and FO because they do not utilize all computing resources.
 In particular, LC only uses the MD's computational resources, while FO utilizes the allocated EN computing resources.
+In Fig.~\ref{chart2}(b), an increasing trend in overall energy consumption is observed as the number of MDs increases since the number of resources available in the system increases, which leads to higher energy consumption.
+The QECO algorithm consistently outperforms other methods in overall energy consumption, especially when there are a large number of MDs.
+Specifically, QECO demonstrates a 27.4\%, 16.7\%, and 23.5\% reduction in overall energy consumption compared to RD, PGOA, and DCDRL, respectively, when the number of MDs increases to 110.